zmnv/webgl-js-starter/README.md

 # WebGL JavaScript Starter

+**BETA VERSION STATUS You can use it, but I don't tested it very well.**

 This is a simple starter pack for non-js programmers or juniors.
 With it you can make webgl shaders and mint archived build at https://hicatnunc.xyz.

 ## Install